 Our Employment Leeds team has helped employers in Leeds to recruit hundreds of staff with a wide range of skills – from administration workers and computer software specialists for large firms such as Asda and Tesco, through to warehouse, kitchen and factory operatives for smaller businesses such as Perry Uniforms, Sovereign Air Movement and Exquisite Handmade Cakes.

-Between April and September 2015 we helped over 400 businesses in Leeds bring in skills to connect with communities and inspire others.
-Our latest service infographic is available in the Documents section of this page.
+Between April 2016 and September 2016 we helped over 200 businesses in Leeds bring in skills to connect with communities and inspire others.
+To view our progress you can view our Employment and Skills Report Infographic (JPG 223KB).

 Recruitment made simple